eugenewainaina/TutorMatch/README.md

 - `config.js` has the root API endpoint defined

-## API Integration

-The frontend communicates with a backend API to manage user data, connections, messages, and lessons.

 ## Features in Development

 The following features are still in progress or under active development:

 ### Parent Module
-- The parent module is still under development
+- Parent-Student Account Connection is still under development
-- Parents currently cannot add children to their account

 ### Payment System
-- Payment processing functionality has not been implemented yet
-- Future versions will include mpesa payment and other payment methods like Visa for tutoring sessions
+- Future versions will include other payment methods like Visa and other mobile providers.

 ### Service Contracts
 - Service contract feature is still pending implementation